dfsoeten/mtg-spoiler-bot/readme.md

 | debug card-index | [int]     | Index of the to debug card in a set                                     |

 ## Pretty Printing
-Can pretty print magic cards!
+It can pretty print magic cards, for what it's worth..

 ![pretty print example](pretty-print-example.jpeg)